 If your baby is at a good weight, it is okay to let them sleep and that way you can get some sleep.
 If they get hungry they will wake up and eat.
 If they go longer than 3 hours during the day without eating, then it’s okay to wake them to breastfeed so they get the accurate amount they need.

 If you’re lucky and they sleep throughout the night without eating, that is okay.
 It is important for them to get sleep as well, and we all know a new mom can definitely use a good full night sleep.

-How to keep a baby awake while feeding
+Tips on how to keep a baby awake while breastfeeding

-Your baby gets so comfortable in your arms, it’s easy for them to fall asleep; how could they not be comfortable?
+Your baby gets so comfortable in your arms while breastfeeding, it’s easy for them to fall asleep; how could they not be comfortable?
 You’re their favorite person.

 Since they need to eat you should to try to keep them awake during feedings.
 Having them un-swaddled is a good way to keep them awake because they aren’t as warm and cozy.

 It’s okay to move or burp them to keep them alert.
 Tickling them a little on the feet or on their side while feeding is a good way to wake them up and stimulate feeding again.